justin808/react_server_side_rendering_webpack/README.md

 # Setup:
 1. bundle
 2. cd client && npm i
-3. $(npm bin)/webpack -w
+3. Terminal 1: $(npm bin)/webpack --config webpack.server.js -w
-4. open another terminal and start rails
+4. Terminal 2: $(npm bin)/webpack --config webpack.client.js -w
+5. Terminal 3: bin/rails s

 # Notes:
 1. You can mark the globals to export in one of 2 ways:
    a.
 Use global.Something = Something (see Global.js)
    b.
 Declare in webpack config file
 2. models/execjs_renderer changes often require a server restart.
 However, changing the contents of the javascript file don't seem matter, so long as webpack recompiles it.

 # References